🔍 General

 Can MoCA coexist with DOCSIS 3.1 modems/routers?

-Some DOCSIS 3.1 devices have a frequency cap of 1218 MHz, overlapping MoCA’s 1125–1675 MHz band.
-To avoid interference:
+Some DOCSIS 3.1 devices have a frequency cap of 1218 MHz, which overlaps with MoCA’s 1125–1675 MHz band.
+To avoid interference, you should switch MoCA to D-band High only (1350–1675 MHz) and set the LOF (Lowest Operating Frequency) to 1400 MHz.

-- Change LOF from 1150 MHz to 1400 MHz.
+- Change the LOF from 1150 MHz to 1400 MHz.

-Save and reboot to apply changes.
 This ensures smooth coexistence with DOCSIS 3.1 modems capped at 1218 MHz.

-Check MoCA Adapter Firmware Version and MoCA Link Rate
+Check MoCA Firmware & Link Rate

-Enable Security Protection for your traffic
+Enable Security Protection

 What do I need to build a MoCA network?